rhstephens/pysc2_more_minigames/README.md

 An agent learns by taking observations from the environment (in the shape of feature layers) alongside its `Curriculum Score` (i.e. a reward that illustrates how well an agent doing right now).
 To create a successful Minigame, you have to design a challenge that *rewards* an agent when it's doing something right, and optionally *punishing* an agent when it's doing something wrong.

-The most basic Minigame provided by the SC2LE is `MoveToBeacon` An agent must learn how to use the basic move command by navigating towards the glowing beacons.
+The most basic Minigame provided by the SC2LE is `MoveToBeacon`.
+In this Minigame, an agent must learn how to use the basic move command by navigating towards the glowing beacons.

 ```
 GIF HERE showing MoveToBeacon